HOW TO SIZE PHOTOS FOR YOUR BLOG

 Next, let’s talk about exporting your images out of Lightroom to upload to your blog.
 We recommend using Lightroom to edit your images and also resize them.
 It’s a fairly affordable tool at $9.99 a month with Adobe.
 You also get Photoshop to help make those great collages and also update our downloadable resources in our Library.
 When you have your images ready to edit, import them into Lightroom.
 Make any edits you like and then export them appropriately.
 Here’s the export settings that we recommend.
 This is also in order of the Export File screen when you’re in Lightroom so you can easily follow along.

-- Under File Naming: Your images should be named with relevant keywords to the post and content you’re creating
+- Under File Naming: Your images should be named with relevant keywords to the post and content you’re creating.
+This is key for increasing your organic search traffic from Google.

 - Under File Settings: Your image format should be JPEG and make sure you select the box under Limit File Size To.
 This will reduce the file size of your image so that your photos are crisp and clear, but won’t slow down your site.
 We recommend setting this to around 200-230K.